VoltCruelerz/SpellMaster/README.md

 # SpellMaster
 SpellMaster is a high-performance total-replacement for the Spells page of the OGL player character sheet with several additional key features that go beyond the default spells page.

-It is an Airbag-compatible script specifically built to be expandable and to allow DMs to add homebrew content.
+It is an [Airbag](https://app.roll20.net/forum/post/7289686/script-airbag-api-crash-handler)-compatible script specifically built to be expandable and to allow DMs to add homebrew content.
 The SRD spells are all provided.
 To add additional spells, make use of the Export feature.

 ## Features

 - **Instant Import:** Instantly add any spell (even homebrew!) in your master spell list to a character's spellbook.
 Additionally, you can import a class's entire spell list to a spellbook during setup so your poor Druids and Clerics don't die of old age in Session 0.
+SpellMaster also provides suggestions, should you mistype a spell name.
 - **Class List Perusing:** Peruse all spells your character could know and easily swap them in and out.
 - **Filtering:** filter by VSM, Ritual, Concentration, Preparedness, Slots Remaining, and the inverse of all of these.
 General string search and cast time filtering are also provided.
 - **Preparation Lists:** Create and configure independent lists of prepared spells for every scenario.